wcg104/product/README.md

 Usage
 -----
-To use CRUD API operation for lead module Run below command.
+To use CRUD API operation for Product Category module Run below command.

 Run Migration
 ```